hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 The Home Energy Score use case defines the minimum data set required by the DOE's Home Energy Score tool, in order to properly generate the 1 to 10 score.
 These data point are clearly identified in the data selection tool.
 Programs interested in generating a Home Energy Score, will need to make sure that their HPXML software tool are collecting this minimum dataset.

 In order to generate the score, your program software team will also need to integrate with the DOE's Home Energy Score API.
 HPXML can be transferred through the API and generate a Home Energy Scores in real time.
-For more information on integration with the Home Energy Score API, contact [NEED EMAIL FROM GLENN].
+For more information on integration with the Home Energy Score API, see :doc:`/software_developer/usecases/hescore` in the software developer guide.

 Other Use Cases
 ===============